 - Equipment will be cleaned before, during and after use

-- End of day spraying with Ghost B Sprayer 105ex all outdoor equipment and picnic tables.
+- End of day cleaning of camp equipment and picnic tables.
 Indoor classrooms will be thoroughly cleaned and disinfected by the janitorial staff of the school.

 What if my child needs to take medicine?

 Much like childcare settings that most of your children attend throughout the year, our staff will all be trained in administration of medication as well as First Aid/CPR.
 Rescue inhalers, epi pens and emergency medication will be kept in proper storage containers, labeled and with the child's counselor.
 First aid director and staff will log the administration of any medication throughout the camp day on the OEC's Medication Administration Record.